TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `sudo python manage.py runserver`

-11) To create an admin account type and follow the instructions:
+11) To create an admin account, open a new terminal, type and follow the instructions:

 `sudo python manage.py createsuperuser`